 From 1994-2005, Mr. Stone was President of Stone International LLC, a specialty finance consulting and servicing company, which served as the U.S. based administrator of all Contingency Claims Insurance underwritten by Lloyd’s Syndicate 102 f/k/a Goshawk and acted as sub-servicer to DZ Bank A.G. in connection with DZ’s credit facility with Life Capital, BV, a Netherlands based financing entity.
 From 2006-2009 Mr. Stone served as a Managing Director at Plainfield Asset Management, LLC, a Greenwich Connecticut based hedge fund, and President/Chairman and consultant for Caldwell Funding Corp., a Plainfield portfolio company in the insurance finance business.
 In 1995, Mr. Stone was instrumental in bringing the first institutional purchase facility to the structured settlement market as a founding partner of J.G.
 Wentworth SSC, LP.
 During his tenure with Wentworth, Mr. Stone was actively involved in negotiating, lobbying, and eventually helping to secure the passage of 26 U.S.C. § 5891 which imposes a 40% excise tax on persons acquiring structured settlement payment rights from injury victims without meeting certain minimum criteria.

 Mr. Stone is a frequent speaker and panelist lecturing on pension de-risking, the structured settlement secondary market, and the Executive Life liquidation.
 In May 2015, Mr. Stone testified before the ERISA Advisory Council addressing the need for disclosures both pre- and post- pension risk transfers.
 Mr. Stone also gave featured presentations at the Annual Conference of the Society of Settlement Planners in 2014, 2015, and 2016 on various aspects of the Executive Life liquidation.
 Mr. Stone was a featured speaker at the 2013 National Association of Settlement Purchasers (NASP) Annual Conference presenting on the Executive Life debacle.
 Mr. Stone was a guest speaker at several recent annual meetings of the Association of BellTel Retirees addressing issues concerning retirees in pension de-risking transactions.
+Mr. Stone will be a guest speaker at the 2023 Annual Meeting of the Society of Settlement Planners.

 Mr. Stone is a graduate of Clark University (B.A.) and earned his law degree from Benjamin N. Cardozo School of Law, Yeshiva University (J.D.).
 He also studied at the Institut d’Etudes Politiques in Paris, France and taught English at the Lycee Louis le Grand, also in Paris.